-Mátra Borozó is one of the oldest and most eccentric wine bars in Budapest, a genuine throwback.
-It opened in 1948.
-The current owner, Gábor Abendschein, has been in charge since 1983.
-The communal spirit doesn’t just stem from the amiable, graying regulars who come here, but also the unique layout of the space: instead of a bar counter splitting up the room, a simple metal box stands in the middle containing the four kinds of wines.
+Opened in 1948, Mátra Borozó is one of the oldest and most eccentric wine bars in Budapest, a genuine throwback (Gábor Abendschein, the current owner, has been in charge since 1983).
+Apart from the constant presence of the amiable, graying regulars, Mátra's communal spirit stems from the unique layout of the space: instead of a bar counter splitting up the room, just a simple metal box stands in the middle which contains the wines.

 You order, Gábor schleps over to prepare your fröccs (a wine spritzer, the most popular order) using a measuring ladle that’s more likely to appear in a museum than a wine bar these days.
-The classic fröccs, which is two parts wine, one part seltzer water, costs less than €1.
-If you’re looking to knock yourself out with a Hungarian brandy, try a couple of the 26 types of pálinka.
+The classic fröccs—two parts wine, one part seltzer water—costs less than €1.
+If you’re looking to knock yourself out with Hungarian brandy, try a couple of the 26 types of pálinka.

-There’s also artwork at Mátra Borozó.
-The drawings on the wood-clad walls ricochet between darker (a crucified Jesus) and lighter themes.
+Don't miss the artworks on the wood-clad walls that ricochet between darker (a crucified Jesus) and lighter themes.
 Regular customers gifted them to Gábor, and some are available for sale.